-The Virginia Avenue tunnel reconstruction project involves replacement of the century-old tunnel in south-east Washington, US, in order to increase its capacity.
-The reconstruction project will replace the current single-track tunnel with a two-track tunnel.
+The Virginia Avenue Tunnel reconstruction project involved the replacement of the century-old tunnel in south-east Washington, US, in order to increase its capacity.
+The reconstruction project replaced the old single-track tunnel with a two-track tunnel.

-The reconstruction works will be carried out in two phases with an estimated investment of $250m.
-The first phase began in May 2015 and was completed in December 2016, while the second phase is scheduled for completion in 2018.
+The reconstruction was carried out in two phases, with an estimated investment of $250m.
+The first phase began in May 2015, and was completed in December 2016 while the second phase was completed in December 2018.

-Funding for the project is being provided jointly by CSX and the state of Virginia.
+Funding for the project was provided jointly by CSX, and the state of Virginia.

 Virginia Avenue tunnel history

 The structures of the 1.158km-long tunnel were constructed in 1872.
-The tunnel has been experiencing frequent interruptions and operational deficiencies due to ageing infrastructure.
+The project was necessitated by frequent interruptions and operational deficiencies, due to the ageing infrastructure.

-The tunnel reconstruction project forms part of the $850m National Gateway Initiative, which is a public-private partnership announced in 2008 to support the creation of efficient corridors for rail freight between Mid Atlantic sea ports and the Midwest.
+The tunnel reconstruction project was part of the $850m National Gateway Initiative, a public-private partnership announced in 2008 to support the creation of efficient corridors for rail freight between Mid Atlantic sea ports, and the Midwest.

-The reconstruction of the Virginia Avenue tunnel will increase the tunnel width to accommodate a second track and raise the height of the tunnel roof to allow the passage of double-stack intermodal freight trains carrying two freight containers stacked on each car.
+The reconstruction of the Virginia Avenue Tunnel increased the tunnel width to accommodate a second track, and raised the height of the tunnel roof to allow the passage of double-stack intermodal freight trains, carrying two freight containers stacked on each car.

-Phase one of the project included relocation of major utilities and demolishing a portion of the existing tunnel’s south wall and roof to accommodate the new south tunnel alignment.
+Phase one of the project included the relocation of major utilities and the demolition of a portion of the existing tunnel’s south wall and roof, to accommodate the new south tunnel alignment.
 A secant pile wall system beside the remaining section of the south wall was constructed to support the excavation system.

 A dividing wall was also built between the new tracks for the majority of the reconstructed tunnel.
 A new 4,100ft, cut-and-cover, cast-in-place concrete structure was built to the south of the existing brick and stone masonry tunnel.

-The second phase of work will involve demolition of the remaining parts of the current tunnel’s roof and south wall, as well as construction of the new north tunnel, and restoration of ten blocks of Virginia Avenue with advanced amenities.
+The second phase of work involved the demolition of the remaining parts of the current tunnel’s roof and south wall, as well as the construction of the new north tunnel, and restoration of ten blocks of Virginia Avenue with advanced amenities.

 Virginia Avenue Tunnel reconstruction benefits

-The reconstruction of the ageing tunnel will ease rail and highway truck traffic on the CSX I-95 corridor and offset approximately 5.5 million tons of CO₂ emissions.
-It will also reduce maintenance costs and contribute $250m in revenue to the local economy by creating direct and indirect jobs.
+The reconstruction of the ageing tunnel was undertaken to ease rail and highway truck traffic on the CSX I-95 corridor, and offset approximately 5.5 million tonnes of CO₂ emissions.
+It will also reduce maintenance costs while direct and indirect jobs created by the project are estimated to contribute $250m in revenue to the local economy.

-The project will also benefit the surrounding communities by providing better access to Garfield Park for wheelchair-dependent individuals, building a bike path between 2nd and 9th Streets, and a dedicated dog park at Virginia Avenue Park.
+The project provides better access to Garfield Park for wheelchair-dependent individuals.
+A bike path between 2nd and 9th Streets, and a dedicated dog park at Virginia Avenue Park were also built.

-The traffic lane configuration and traffic signals between 5th/6th and 8th Streets will be improved to provide safer traffic conditions.
+The traffic lane configuration and traffic signals between 5th/6th and 8th Streets were improved to provide safer traffic conditions.